Danilo Medaković: Printing and publishing

+He became interested in the printing trade and borrowed money from Jovan Obrenović to buy the printing house of Pavle Janković in Novi Sad.

+He was first heard of as a publisher on 14 November 1848, when he launched the newspaper Napredak, printed in Sremski Karlovci.
+Because of the Revolutions of 1848 in the Habsburg areas, it moved to Zemun in 1849.

+Because he acted in opposition to Josif Rajačić, he was arrested, and his paper ceased publication in June 1849.

-An outstanding figure in the printing trade in the mid-nineteenth century, Danilo Medaković was regarded as a shrewd businessman who managed to acquire the most lucrative of all patents, namely the Bible patent and associated liturgical texts and manuscripts.
-Born in 1819, Medaković was a wealthy man with powerful friends at court, for he was closely connected with the Obrenović family.
-He became interested in the printing trade and is first heard of as a publisher on 14 November 1848 when he launched the newspaper "Napredak," thanks to Jevrem Obrenović's support.
-Medaković was a retainer of Jevrem Obrenović, and through the influence of the brother of the Serbian prince, Medaković was able to secure a small place at the court of Prince Miloš Obrenović.
+Napredak was published thanks to Jevrem Obrenović's support.
+Medaković was a retainer of Jevrem Obrenović, and through the influence of the brother of the Serbian prince, Medaković secured a small position at the court of Prince Miloš Obrenović.
 Medaković formulated a scheme for the establishment of a Serbian printing house on the model of those in Rome, Turin, and Venice.

-As a publisher he had business connections with Serbs in the homeland and abroad, and in 1848 he settled in Belgrade, where he soon became a person of some importance, and consorted with Jovan Ilić, Bogoboj Atanacković, Ljubomir Nenadović, Milica Stojadinović Srpkinja, Josif Rajačić, Stanojlo Petrović, Prince Mihailo Obrenović, Milivoje Petrović Blaznavac, Petar II Petrović Njegoš.
-At the same time, he entered into political and literary work, publishing newspapers Napredak (Progress, 1848–1852), Srpski Dnevnik (Serbian Daily, 1852–1858), Sedmica (Weekly, 1852–1858), and almanacs Lasta and Godišnjak.
+At the same time, he entered into political and literary work, publishing the newspapers Napredak (Progress, 1848–1852), Srpski Dnevnik (Serbian Daily, 1852–1858), and Sedmica (Weekly, 1852–1858), as well as the almanacs Lasta and Godišnjak.

-"Napredak" was the first newspaper in the country to be written in Vuk Karadžić's reformed Serbian.
-In 1849 he started on his career as a Bible printer, having obtained a privilege to print the St. Petersburg version of the Bible in Serbia.
-In 1849 he purchased extensive patent which included the Old and New Testament in Serbian, with or without notes, of any translation.
-The full patent granted to Medaković the office of royal printer of all statutes, books, bills, Acts of Parliament (Sabor), proclamations, injunctions, Bibles, and New Testaments, in the Serbian tongue of any translation, all service books to be used in churches, and all other volumes ordered to be printed by the Crown Prince or Sabor (Parliament).
+Napredak was the first newspaper in the country to be written in Vuk Karadžić's reformed Serbian.
+In 1849 he began his career as a Bible printer, having obtained a privilege to print the St. Petersburg version of the Bible in Serbia.
+In 1849 he purchased an extensive patent that included the Old and New Testament in Serbian, with or without notes, of any translation.
+The full patent granted Medaković the office of royal printer of all statutes, books, bills, Acts of Parliament (Sabor), proclamations, injunctions, Bibles, and New Testaments in the Serbian tongue of any translation, all service books to be used in churches, and all other volumes ordered to be printed by the Crown Prince or Sabor (Parliament).

+In May 1859, he sold the printing house, Srbski dnevnik, Godišnjak, and Lasta to bishop Platon Atanacković, and moved to Belgrade.

+As a publisher he had business connections with many important Serbs, and after he settled in Belgrade, he soon became a person of some importance.
+He consorted with Jovan Ilić, Bogoboj Atanacković, Ljubomir Nenadović, Milica Stojadinović Srpkinja, Josif Rajačić, Stanojlo Petrović, Prince Mihailo Obrenović, Milivoje Petrović Blaznavac, and Petar II Petrović Njegoš.